Marinus Pharmaceuticals Announ - GuruFocus.com

 The securities described above are being offered by Marinus pursuant to a shelf registration statement on Form S-3 (No. 333-239780) declared effective by the Securities and Exchange Commission (the “SEC”) on July 27, 2020.

-The securities will be offered only by means of a prospectus supplement and accompanying prospectus relating to the offering that form a part of the registration statement.
-A preliminary prospectus supplement and the accompanying prospectus relating to and describing the terms of the offering is expected to be filed with the SEC and, when filed, will be available on the SEC’s website at http%3A%2F%2Fwww.sec.gov.
-Alternatively, copies of the preliminary prospectus may be obtained from SVB Securities LLC, Attention: Syndicate Department, 53 State Street, 40th Floor, Boston, MA 02109 by email at [email protected] or by phone at (800) 808 7525, ext.
-6105; RBC Capital Markets LLC, Attention: Equity Capital Markets, 200 Vesey Street, 8th Floor, New York, New York 10281, or by telephone at (877) 822-4089, or by email at [email protected]; or Cantor Fitzgerald & Co., 499 Park Avenue, 6th Floor, New York, New York 10022, Attn: Capital Markets Department, or by email at [email protected].
+The securities are being offered only by means of a prospectus supplement and accompanying prospectus relating to the offering that form a part of the registration statement.
+A preliminary prospectus supplement and the accompanying prospectus relating to and describing the terms of the offering have been filed with the SEC and are available on the SEC’s website at http%3A%2F%2Fwww.sec.gov.
+A final prospectus supplement relating to the offering will be filed with the SEC and, when filed, will also be available on the SEC’s website.
+Alternatively, copies of the prospectus may be obtained from SVB Securities LLC, Attention: Syndicate Department, 53 State Street, 40th Floor, Boston, MA 02109 by email at [email protected] or by phone at (800) 808 7525, ext.
+6105; RBC Capital Markets, LLC, Attention: Equity Capital Markets, 200 Vesey Street, 8th Floor, New York, New York 10281, or by telephone at (877) 822-4089, or by email at [email protected]; or Cantor Fitzgerald & Co., 499 Park Avenue, 6th Floor, New York, New York 10022, Attn: Capital Markets Department, or by email at [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.